JayPBhatia/SUTDML2021Project/README.md

 ### Predicting memory device time-to-failure from device characteristics
 Wear out leads to memory device failure over time.
+We can try to predict how long a device would last based on features like applied-voltage, applied-temperature, applied-magnetic field, internal magnetic field, resistance, switching probabilities, switching threshold voltages.
+I already have data from my own lab.
+Advantage: Breakdown of device is a complicated non-linear probabilistic process and hence hard to model.
+It is unknown whether it is possible to produce a useful estimator for device lifetime based on device features.
+Disadvantage: Might not have enough data (I have millions of samples).
+The resultant model is non-physical and best used for interpolation only.